ben-razor/fluence-artwork/NFT_USER_GUIDE.md

 ## Schema

-This schema contains the styles options and styles available for each type of scene.
+This schema contains the item options and styles available for each type of scene.

 ```json
 {